thanos-io/thanos/docs/components/query.md

 store nodes.

 Flags:
+      --alert.query-url=ALERT.QUERY-URL
+                                 The external Thanos Query URL that would be set in all alerts 'Source' field.
       --enable-feature= ...
 Comma separated experimental feature names to enable.The current list of features is
                                  promql-negative-offset and promql-at-modifier.